[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 Standard packages are standard on any Linux system, including a reasonably small but not too limited character-mode system.
-Tools are included to be able to browse the web (using w3m), send e-mail (with mutt) and download files from FTP servers.
+Tools are included to be able to send e-mail (with mutt) and download files from FTP servers.

-This is what will install by default if users do not select anything else.
-It does not include many large applications, but it does include the Python interpreter and some server software like OpenSSH (for remote administration), Exim (for mail delivery, although it can be configured for local delivery only), an identd server (pidentd) and the RPC portmapper (portmap).
+This is what will be installed by default if users do not select anything else.
+It does not include many large applications, but it does include the Python interpreter and some server software like OpenSSH (for remote administration) and Exim (for mail delivery, although it can be configured for local delivery only).
 It also includes some common generic documentation that most users will find helpful.

-Optional packages include all those that you might reasonably want to install if you did not know what it was, or do not have specialized requirements.
+Optional packages include all those that you might reasonably want to install if you do not know what they are, or that do not have specialized requirements.

 This includes X, a full TeX distribution, and lots of applications.